caleb-hoang/bour-bot/README.md

 # bour-bot
-A discord bot that re-sends links to X (Twitter) and other social media sites with fx-extensions that allow for cleaner media embeds.
+A discord utility bot that re-sends links to X (Twitter) and other social media sites with fx-extensions that allow for cleaner media embeds.

 ## Commands